Joey ran around Drizzle’s sleeping form, laughing and giggling. Occasionally, he would reach out and tap on the cat as he

 was the part Joey loved best.
 He never fully understood what the cat meant by the other stuff, but he always loved the playing

-brought a smile to her face every time she watched it.
+smile to her face every time she watched it.
 She saw the pair run off toward the woods.
-This part of the game was
+This part of the game was over.
+Now, the

-picked up the scissors.
+up the scissors.
 They were from a time before the virus.
-Holding them up, she stared at them, remembering the time
+Holding them up, she stared at them, remembering the time when she

-when she and Joseph had found them in some rubble.
-The metal was protected from the elements by a carrying pouch and it
+and Joseph had found them in some rubble.
+The metal was protected from the elements by a carrying pouch and it was shear

-was shear blind luck that they were found at all.
-Shyanne had tripped over a chunk of stone and nearly smashed her knee on
+blind luck that they were found at all.
+Shyanne had tripped over a chunk of stone and nearly smashed her knee on them.
+Since

-make sure she was ready, either way, she embroidered several touches to the jumpers: a flower here, a hummingbird there.
+sure she was ready, either way, she embroidered several touches to the jumpers: a flower here, a hummingbird there.
+Joseph

 An hour later, she straightened up.
 With a groan, she arched her back as far as her swollen belly would let her.
 Her